Load balancing policies without feedback using timed replicas: System Model and Preliminaries

-In this article, we analyze the performance of the $\pi(p,T_1, T_2)$ load balancing policy for different special cases mentioned in Section~\ref{subsection:ThresholdCancel}, based on the two performance metrics of conditional mean response time and loss probability.
-Computing the limiting marginal workload distribution at a single queue is straightforward.
+In this article, we analyze the performance of the $\pi(d,T_1, T_2)$ load balancing policy for different special cases mentioned in Section~\ref{subsection:ThresholdCancel}, based on the two performance metrics of conditional mean response time and loss probability.
+Computing the limiting marginal workload distribution at a single queue is straightforward and can be performed by isolating the considered queue from the rest of the system.
 However, a job response time is the minimum of response time for all possible job replicas, and computation of the conditional mean requires the knowledge of the joint distribution of workloads at all queues with a job replica.
-As such, we assume that the workloads in different queues are independent of each other and the probability of creating secondary replicas do not depend on the existing workloads, when the number of servers $N$ grows large while keeping the number of replicas $d$ fixed.
-The cavity process method and the conjecture on the asymptotic independence of the queues is stated in the next subsection.
+We would also like to point out that the workloads at different queues are not independent of each other due to the correlated arrivals.
+To see the dependence between the workload at different servers, let us consider a simplified scenario. \begin{exmp}{1} Consider a system of two servers with initial workloads $W_1(0) = W_2(0) = 0$.
+Suppose the arrivals to the system follows a Poisson distribution with rate $\lambda$ and each arrival brings in a job of constant size $c$.
+The jobs are replicated and sent to both the servers and they are accepted at the servers if their current workloads are smaller than a threshold $T$.
+We denote the inter-arrival times by the random sequence $(T_n \in \R_+: n \in \N)$, and the $n$th arrival instant by $S_n \triangleq \sum_{k=1}^nT_k$ for all $k \in \N$.
+Then the workload at server $i$ at the $n$th arrival instant is denoted by $W_{n,i}$, and can be written recursively, as $ W_{n+1,i} = (W_{n,i}+c-T_{n+1})_+. $ We observe that $W_{n,1} = W_{n,2}$ for all $n \in \N$.
+Further, we have $W_i(t) = (W_{n,i} -t)_+$ for all $t \in [S_n, S_{n+1})$, and hence $W_1(t) = W_2(t)$ for all $t \in \R_+$.
+Thus we can see that the workloads in these two queues are not independent of each other. \end{exmp} However, we show that for the proposed load balancing policy $\pi(d,T_1,T_2)$, the workload at different queues are independent of each other for any finite time horizon $[0, t]$, when the job arrivals are Poisson, the replicas have \iid service time distribution, and the number of servers $N$ grows large while keeping the number of replicas $d$ fixed.
+Furthermore, to compute the joint workload distribution, we use the cavity process method~\cite{Bramson10,Bramson12,Hellemans18,Hellemans19}) that assumes the asymptotic independence of the limiting marginal workload at server queues.
+The next subsection provides a brief discussion on the cavity process method.